andrewlubrino/andrewlubrino.github.io/_posts/2023-01-15-xprogramming.markdown

 >\[F\]or an RGB image you have all the red channel data followed by the green and then blue instead of the more traditional RGB triplets

-If you interested in seeing how the ideas here fully implemented, you can check out the `DisplayWindow` class in my [simple raytracing project](https://github.com/andrewlubrino/raytracer).
+If you are interested in seeing the ideas here fully implemented, you can check out the `DisplayWindow` class in my [simple raytracing project](https://github.com/andrewlubrino/raytracer).